top of page

 When I start seeing a patient, they are already on hospice; they are already aware of their diagnosis, their prognosis, and the inevitable way things will turn out.
-I wish so badly that I could change the outcome; I think all of us working in this field feel the same way.
+I wish so badly that I could change the outcome, and I think all of us working in this field feel the same way.
 But we can’t, and we are realistic about that.
-What we can do, however, is make sure that you always feel supported, that you are relieved of pain and distress, that you are provided the supplies, the medications, the education and support you and your loved ones need to work through this process.
+What we can do, however, is make sure that you always feel supported, that you are relieved of pain and distress, and that you are provided the supplies, the medications, the education, and the resources that you and your loved ones need.

 We are all going to die, and there is no rhyme or reason how one is chosen over another or how short or long our time will be.
 But the one thing we can choose is how we are treated and cared for when that time comes.
 I can assure you that if you are given a terminal diagnosis and you go on hospice, there will be a team that will work collaboratively to ensure the care you and your loved ones receive is compassionate and kind.